-Train the owner and the dog will follow
+Train the Owner and the Dog Will Follow

 My Alpha Myth beliefs and techniques are non-aggressive,.I have a unique approach which is both gentle and extremely effective.

-Behavioural and Obedience
+Behavioural and Obedience:

 I am not, and never have been, part of any franchise that involves the licencing of other trainers or behaviourists to be called dog listeners.I own the Ltd company "Doglistener"

-Rank Reduction Programs
+Rank Reduction Programs:

 I would never affiliate, or put my name to any individual or organisation that uses rank reduction for every case they deal with.I do not believe these techniques work, especially over the long term.
 The proponents of these schemes are either deluded or totally ignorant of how pack mentality works.
 There is no Alpha, a Wolf or Wild Dog pack is based upon a family unit.
 Father Mother and offspring.
 It is that simple.
 They claim that 100% of all problems are pack orientated.
 "If only it were that easy".

-What It Requires To Become A Behaviourist
+What It Requires To Become A Behaviourist:

 I believe it takes a minimum of seven years to become reasonably experienced and professional as a dog behavioural and training expert.
 I believe no one should be called a behaviourist until they have treated on a one to one basis a minimum of 2000 dogs with training and behavioural problems.
 The idea that you can go through a foundation and advanced course in just days rather than years is just nonsense.

 I have written an article called the Alpha Myth which effectively debunks the rank reduction process.
 This explains how you can actually get real results over the long term.
 I have many thousands of clients who can attest to that fact.